In Colorado Springs, home-cooked food provides much-needed normalcy for the unhoused community

 Cuban bread is hard to make in Colorado's dry climate.
 But Diaz says he wouldn't be able to serve Cuban food without the bread, so it is one of the regular offerings at the "Lucy, I'm Home" food truck.

-“Our houseless neighbors are amazing people,” Porter said.
+“Our houseless neighbors are amazing people,” Porter said, recounting what he called a “wonderful experience.”

 “It goes really well with any kind of plate,” Diaz said.

-Diaz spent the first 10 years of his life in Cuba, then, after the Cuban Revolution, became a child refugee as a part of Operation Peter Pan - in which 14,000 unaccompanied Cuban children were brought to the U.S. between 1960 and 1962.
-Diaz ended up in an orphanage in Pueblo with his sister for four years, and could not reunite with his parents for another 11 years.
+Diaz spent the first 10 years of his life in Cuba, then emigrated to the United States after the Cuban Revolution.
+Because of his father’s involvement with the previous Cuban government, neither of his parents were able to leave the country.
+Diaz ended up in an orphanage in Pueblo.
+He spent four years in the orphanage and could not reunite with his parents for another 11 years.

 Because Colorado has such a small Cuban community, Diaz said he struggled to connect with others from the same background.
 His previous career brought him to Miami several times over his 30 years on the job.
 Eating authentic food in a city with a significant Cuban population inspired him to bring his heritage to the Centennial State.